Y3/4 (A) Unit 4: Classroom objects in Spanish

 Knowledge organiser: Spanish – Classroom objects

-Aimed at pupils, a single page that gives key facts and definitions from the unit.
+Aimed at pupils, two pages providing key facts and definitions from the unit 'Unit 4: Classroom objects in Spanish.'.

 Vocabulary display: Classroom objects in Spanish